-I just never really understood it, and as a kid I had trouble even hitting a ball off a tee.
+I just never really understood baseball, and as a kid I had trouble even hitting a ball off a tee.
 My wife laughs that I don’t care much about it until the All-Star break, and even then pretty much tune back out until late September.

 Yet once October rolls around, I’m all in.
 It’s second nature.